-MathTV.com videos are played on your computer.
-The idea is fairly simple: you watch a teacher solve math problems on the whiteboard.
+The idea in these videos is fairly simple: you watch a teacher solve math problems on the whiteboard.
 It's like sitting in a classroom and following the teacher; however this is better because you can rewind and replay the 'teacher' as much as you wish.

-These videos can be used along with any mathematics textbook or workbook you might have - though they seem to follow textbooks written by the instructor, Charles P. McKeague.
-They are 'companions' - not stand-alone instruction.
-In other words, you cannot learn everything about algebra or trig just by seeing the videos (though you might learn enough to pass a test).
-You still need your textbook to explain concepts, symbols, and the whys and wherefores of math.
+These videos can be used along with any mathematics textbook or workbook you might have; however, they have been matched to XYZ Textbooks written by Charles P. McKeague, the originator of MathTV.com.
+The videos themselves are "companions," not stand-alone instruction.
+In other words, you cannot learn everything about algebra or trigonometry just by seeing the videos.
+You will still need a textbook to explain concepts, symbols, and the whys and wherefores of math.
 The video clips serve to give you examples of how a skilled teacher solves problems - step by step.

-BUT, they can also be an excellent help for homeschoolers, especially on high school level.
-Many times homeschooling moms struggle with teaching high school math because they might have forgotten it (when was the last time you solved some absolute value equations or played with trigonometric identities), or because they perhaps didn't learn it real well in the first place.
+MathTV.com videos are an excellent way to review and practice "forgotten" math.
+However, they are also an excellent source of help for homeschoolers on the high school level.
+Many times homeschooling mothers and fathers struggle with teaching high school math because they perhaps have forgotten it (When was the last time you solved absolute value equations or played with trigonometric identities?) or because they perhaps didn't learn it in the first place.

 In those occasions, seeing a teacher solve problems step-by-step can be of great value.
 In textbooks, these steps are often explained in words, which is much more difficult to follow.
 Seeing and hearing it (repeatedly if you so wish) can help the learning process compared to just reading a textbook and trying to figure out what happened in each step.

 The solutions to problems are quite mechanical, using the common rules.
-You won't probably find any 'creative' solutions.
-This is good when you're learning those tecniques and rules; but please note that the CDs do not contain explanations why these rules work or where they come from.
+You won't probably find any "creative" solutions.
+This is good when you're learning those tecniques and rules; but please note that the videos do not contain explanations why these rules work or where they come from.

 Website: www.MathTV.com.
-Note: This review was written at a time when the videos were offered on CDs.
-As of 2009, all MathTV.com videos are offered completely FREE of charge online, and they have lots more videos available.
-The e-pass to access their ebooks, all videos, and XYZ homework is $30 for 12 months; print textbooks run $48 - $68 depending on the subject.
+The website and the videos are free to view.
+An E-Content Pass to access all the ebooks, videos, worksheets, MathTV mobile, and XYZ homework is $30 for 12 months; print textbooks run $48 - $68 depending on the subject.